Riyad Mahrez: 2022–23 season

 On 15 July 2022, Manchester City announced Mahrez had signed a two-year contract extension that would keep him at the club until 2025.
 On 22 February 2023, he scored his 20th goal in the Champions League in a 1–1 away draw against RB Leipzig in the round of 16, to become the fifth African player to achieve this feat.
 On 22 April 2023, he became the first player since Alex Dawson in 1958 to score a hat-trick in a FA Cup semi-final, notching three times against Sheffield United in a 3–0 win.
 On 10 June, Manchester City won 1–0 against Inter Milan in the Champions League final, in which he became the second Algerian to win the competition after Rabah Madjer in 1987.
 In addition, he managed to win the continental treble with his club, despite not featuring in both FA Cup and Champions League finals.

 Al-Ahli

 On 19 July 2023, BBC reported that Manchester City had agreed a deal for Mahrez to join Saudi Pro League club Al Ahli for a transfer fee of £30 million.
 The transfer was confirmed on 28 July 2023, with Mahrez signing a contract to 2027.
 On 11 August 2023, Mahrez provided his first assist for Al-Ahli in his first competitive game for the side, assisting Roberto Firmino in a victory against Al-Hazem.
 A week later, on 17 August, he scored his first goal for the club in a 3–1 away win over Al-Khaleej.

 In the 2024–25 season, he won the AFC Champions League Elite with Al Ahli.
 Hence, he became, along with teammates Roberto Firmino and Édouard Mendy, one of the first players to have won both European and Asian club titles.
+The following season, he played a role in the team's continental campaign during the 2025–26 season, which culminated in a 1–0 extra-time victory over Machida Zelvia in the final.
+His contract with the club was terminated on 4 July 2026.